yufanana/ComputerVision02504/README.md

 # ComputerVision02504

-This repository contains materials used as part of the course 02504 Computer Vision, at DTU in Spring 2024.
+This repository contains my personal material used as part of the course 02504 Computer Vision, at DTU in Spring 2024.

 Please submit a pull request if you find any mistakes or you would like to contribute. :)